 Download and print, carry with you, attached to your cylinder for airport security!

-Remember that refills are mainly only available in the US, Canada, Chile and Argentina.
-In Europe, retailers will generally swap your empty cylinder for a new one.
-In Japan, refilling US and European cylinders are not allowed: you’ll need to rent a Japanese cylinder upon arrival (unless you’re flying from outside the US; then you can just bring your full cylinder).
+Remember that refills are only available in the US, Canada, Chile, and Argentina.
+In Europe and New Zealand, retailers will exchange your empty cylinder for a new one.
+In Japan, refilling the US and European cylinders are not allowed.
+You can rent a Japanese cylinder upon arrival (unless you're flying from outside the U.S.; then you can just bring your full cylinder).

-All of our refill, exchange, and rental locations can be found on our service center locator – select the correct category:
+All of our refill, exchange, and rental locations can be found on our store locator by selecting the Cylinder refill/exchange center category.
+This category includes rental centers in Japan.

 A happy BCA family exudes confidence before entering the TSA airport security checkpoint at Denver International Airport (DIA) with their Float avalanche airbags.